Military Poncho Shelter Configurations using Trekking Poles

 Out of all the configurations, the A-frame is the most challenging to set up.

-The A-frame tends to be a more challenging configuration to build than all the others.
-There are two reasons.
-First, you need to be able to tie a shear lashing.
-If your lashing skill is lacking, now is a great time to brush up!
-Second, the poles are slick, so it is harder to keep the lashing in place due to the pressure of the attachment point.
+The A-frame configuration is more challenging to set up than the others for two main reasons.
+First, it requires the ability to tie a shear lashing, so if your lashing skills are rusty, now’s the perfect time to practice!
+Second, the poles can be slippery, making it harder to keep the lashing in place under the pressure of the attachment points.

 Military Poncho Shelter Configurations Using Trekking Poles